FirebaseExtended/emberfire/README.md

 ### Ember Data

 The EmberFire library also provides an adapter for use with Ember Data.
-If you're usng Ember Data in your framework, simply create an instance of the Firebase adapter in your app, like so:
+If you're using Ember Data in your framework, simply create an instance of the Firebase adapter in your app, like so:

 ```js